bougueil/superls/README.md

 ### What is parsed ?

-`Superls` tokenizes filenames with the following delimiters :
+`superls` tokenizes filenames with the following delimiters :
 ```elixir
   ",", " ", "_", "-", ".", "*", "/", "(", ")", ":", "\t", "\n"
 ```

+Collected tags are grouped with some files attributes like the file size.<br>
-Each collected file is grouped with its tags and its file attributes, see `ListerFile{}`struct for more details about file attributes.
+See `ListerFile{}`struct for more details about collected data.

-Tags and file attributes constitute the index entry.
+Tags and file attributes constitute the index entry for the file.

+### Discarding files and tags from indexing

+Files with an extension present in `banned_file_ext` are not indexed.

+Tags present in `banned_tags` are not indexed.

 ### Advanced search
 #### jaro search